Bishop State Community College: Main Campus

-Southwest Campus
+Southwest Instructional Site

 Southwest Campus is located at 925 Dauphin Island Parkway.
-Established in 1947 as Southwest State Technical College, a vocational school, it was consolidated into BSCC in 1991.
+Established in 1947 as Southwest State Technical College, a vocational school, it was consolidated into Bishop State Community College in 1991.
 The campus covers 42 acre and contains seven buildings.

-Carver Campus
+Carver Instructional Site

 Carver Campus is located at 414 Stanton Road.
-Established in 1962 as Carver State Technical College, a vocational school, it was consolidated into BSCC in 1991.
+Established in 1962 as Carver State Technical College, a vocational school, it was consolidated into Bishop State Community College in 1991.
 The campus covers 9 acre and contains six buildings.

-Baker-Gaines Central Campus
+Formerly Baker-Gaines Central Campus

-Baker-Gaines Central Campus is located at 1365 Dr. Martin Luther King, Jr. Avenue.
-In 1995, the Mobile County School Board sold the campus, formerly Central High School, to BSCC for one dollar.
+The Former Baker-Gaines Central Campus is located at 1365 Dr. Martin Luther King, Jr. Avenue.
+In 1995, the Mobile County School Board sold the campus, formerly Central High School, to Bishop State for one dollar.
 The two-story building sits on 5 acre.
-It is home to the Division of Health Related Professions, a museum with Central High School and early BSCC artifacts, a child-care center, bookstore, multimedia center, cafeteria facilities and a 1,200-seat auditorium.
+It is home to the Division of Health Related Professions, a museum with Central High School and early Bishop State artifacts, a child-care center, bookstore, multimedia center, cafeteria facilities and a 1,200-seat auditorium.